Laboratory information management systems (LIMS) are software-based solutions for tracking lab workflow, data and regulatory requirements.

 · Using FileMaker means that you aren’t tied into one particular developer – there is a wide and well-established community of software developers as part of the FileMaker Business Alliance network.

-· Labs tend to be much more heterogenous technology environments that a typical corporate office.
+· Labs tend to be much more heterogenous technology environments than a typical corporate office.
 It is not uncommon to see a mix of desktop Macs, Windows, Linux PCs running alongside iOS/Android tablets and other proprietary diagnostics hardware.
 FileMaker thrives in this kind of environment as it is runs natively on iOS, Mac OS and Windows, but also via WebDirect it supports browser access for Android and Linux.
 FileMaker supports data exchange via CSV, Excel, ODBC, XML and REST/JSON – allowing it to be integrated with a broad range of other devices.

 · Clinical laboratory environments have understandably strict regulatory requirements about storing client patient information securely.
 For example, in the NHS, existing data governance requirements often favour on-premises solutions which can be integrated directly with existing trust systems and so making use of cloud hosted solutions problematic.
 FileMaker has an advantage here as it can be deployed via on-premises on physical or virtual servers, as well as public Cloud (Amazon/AWS) or private Cloud hosting (such as DataTherapy’s managed FileMaker Cloud hosting).
 Furthermore, it is relatively trivial to move between these different environments as requirements change.